csbala/YouTube-Download/README.md

 # YouTube Downloader & Foundry VTT Playlist Generator (One-Command Workflow)

-A streamlined Python script to download audio from YouTube as `.webm` files and generate a playlist JSON for Foundry Virtual Tabletop (Foundry VTT), all in one command, with cleaned-up file names.
+A streamlined Python script to download audio from YouTube as `.webm` files and generate a playlist JSON for Foundry Virtual Tabletop (Foundry VTT), all in one command.

 ## Features

 - Downloads audio as `.webm` files from YouTube URLs listed in `links.txt` directly to a specified folder.
-- Cleans file names by removing repetitive prefixes (e.g., "Scarlet Nexus Digital Soundtrack"), suffixes (e.g., "[EXTENDED]"), and other metadata for a polished look in Foundry VTT.
 - Automatically creates the specified folder if it doesn’t exist.
 - Generates a JSON file for Foundry VTT playlists from the downloaded `.webm` files.
 - Sets the playlist name to the folder name (e.g., "apple").
-- Uses the cleaned file name as the track name (e.g., "A freezie").
+- Uses the full YouTube video title as the track name (e.g., "Scarlet Nexus Digital Soundtrack | A freezie [EXTENDED]..webm").
 - Constructs relative paths compatible with Foundry VTT (e.g., `Music_Import/apple/...`).
 - Runs with a single command: `python downloader.py --generate "path/to/folder"`.